What Is Glycemic Control?

 In type 2 diabetes mellitus (T2D), insulin resistance and progressive dysfunction of pancreatic beta cells compromise this balance, resulting in chronic hyperglycemia.
 Glycated hemoglobin (HbA1c) is the main marker of long-term glycemic control, reflecting the average glycemia of the last 90 to 120 days.

-Maintaining HbA1c below 7% significantly reduces the risk of microvascular complications (retinopathy, nephropathy, neuropathy) and, to a lesser extent, macrovascular complications (myocardial infarction, stroke, peripheral arterial disease).
-Pursuit of appropriate glycemic targets is central in diabetes management.
+Keeping HbA1c below 7% significantly reduces the risk of microvascular complications (retinopathy, nephropathy, neuropathy) and, to a lesser extent, macrovascular complications (myocardial infarction, stroke, peripheral arterial disease).
+Pursuing appropriate glycemic targets is central to diabetes management.

 01